valtrix/valtrix.github.io/_posts/blog/2015-10-15-hello-world.markdown

 ---
 layout: post
-title: "Time to change your apps"
+title: "Hello World"
-date: 2014-04-25 16:54:46
+date: 2015-10-15 16:54:46
-author: Admin
+author: Shubhodeep Roy Choudhury
 categories:
-- blog
-- Wordpress
+- Blog
-- Photoshop
+- General
-img: post01.jpg
-thumb: thumb01.jpg
 ---

 <b>Lorem Ipsum</b> is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.